 San Francisco's oldest and biggest Christmas parade on the water, the Lighted Boat Parade, happens on a Friday night a couple of weeks before Christmas.
 You can watch it anywhere from the route, which begins just off of Pier 39, goes past Fisherman's Wharf, Fort Mason, and the St. Francis Yacht Club before turning around near Crissy Field to return to Pier 39 along the waterfront.

-The Great Dickens Christmas Fair is a party based on a Victorian London era with hundreds of colorful costumed players.
+The Great Dickens Christmas Fair is a party based on a Victorian London era with hundreds of colorfully costumed players.
 The event runs for five weekends in November and December with entertainment, food and drink, and shopping.
-This slice of the Old Country tradition since 1970 takes place at the Cow Palace exhibition halls in Daly City, about a 30 minute-drive south of San Francisco.
+This slice of the Old Country tradition since 1970 takes place at the Cow Palace exhibition halls in Daly City, about a 30- minute drive south of San Francisco.

 See San Francisco's Iconic Nutcracker Ballet

-The Nutcracker is the iconic holiday tradition, and no one performs it better than the San Francisco Ballet, where the classical ballet made its U.S. debut in 1944.
-The local version is set during the 1915 Panama-Pacific International Exhibition, a world fair that took place in San Francisco.
+The Nutcracker is the iconic holiday tradition, and no one performs it better than the San Francisco Ballet, where the holiday classical made its U.S. debut in 1944.
+The local version is set during the 1915 Panama-Pacific International Exhibition, a world's fair that took place in San Francisco.